 The first time I stumbled upon watermelon radishes was on a cold winter morning at the Berkeley Farmer’s Market, over two years ago.
 I was searching for parsnips and thought this was it!
 The cheery crew at Happy Boy Farms warned me that it was a spicy radish.
-I had never seen radishes that were so large.
+I had never seen radishes that looked like this.
 She took a knife out from her back pocket and cut it open, and it was gorgeous.
 Vibrant bright pink and I knew I had to eat it.
 I immediately thought about making a simple Watermelon Radish and Fennel Salad with Meyer Lemon Vinaigrette.

 I was in awe.
 The exquisite color completely had me.
 I fell in love with the somewhat tie-dyed design made of the brightest pink I had ever seen.
 Yes, I was buying purely on beauty.
 I took a paper bag and filled it with different sizes and shapes.
 I had no idea what to expect when I got home.

 Tenderly I took one of the radishes out of the crumpled bag, scrubbed the just picked dirt off, and took a big bite.
 The spicy juices started to run down the corner of my mouth, and I was hooked.
-It was like my first kiss; wet, unknown and a little bit spicy.
-I continued to slice a couple more, then I laid them on a plate and buttered a piece of still warm baguette.
-I put a couple vibrate slices onto the creamy butter and sprinkled Maldon salt over the top.
+It was like my first kiss; wet, unknown, and a little bit spicy.
+I continued to slice a couple more, then I laid them on a plate and buttered a piece of still-warm baguette.
+I put a couple of vibrate slices onto the creamy butter and sprinkled Maldon salt over the top.
 It was perfect.